Company setup

 UAE mobile contract — a small operational detail that matters

 This is small.
 It is not in the brochure.
-It is the kind of thing we tell founders before they fly out.
+It is the kind of thing we tell owners before they fly out.

 Corporate tax registration